hackclub/yellow_pages/README.md

 1. Find the Merchant ID.
 If you don't already have it, have a look at the section below.

-2. Once you have the Merchant ID, fork and open [merchants.yaml](https://github.com/hackclub/yellow_pages/blob/main/lib/yellow_pages/merchants.yaml), and at the bottom of the file add your information in this order:
+2. Once you have the Merchant ID, fork and open [merchants.yaml](https://github.com/hackclub/yellow_pages/blob/main/lib/yellow_pages/merchants.yaml), and at the bottom of the file add your information in this format:

 ```yaml
 - network_ids: ["1234567890"] # Merchant IDs